Christou v. Beatport, LLC: Case significance

 The commentary surrounding this case has been careful to avoid the affirmative declaration that Christou's friends list was a trade secret.

 This is because the court's order applied to a motion to dismiss.

 An order from this context does not actually certify that the friends list was a trade secret.

 Instead, the court concluded "only that Roulier, et al., had not proven that the list could not be a trade secret."

 The decision allowed Christou to proceed with his claim, and he would then have to prove that the friends list was a trade secret.
+Plaintiffs’ trade secret claims subsequently survived a motion for summary judgment and proceeded through trial.
+At the conclusion of the parties’ presentation of evidence, Plaintiffs voluntarily dismissed their trade secret claims as a tactic to force the jury to focus on the antitrust claims.

 In a similar case regarding whether social media accounts could be held as trade secrets, PhoneDog v.
 Kravitz, the United States District Court for the Northern District of California determined that Twitter follower lists and passwords could constitute trade secrets.

 Law firm Hahn Loeser ranked this case #7 in its Trade Secret Litigator's Top 10 Trade Secret and Non-Compete Cases of 2012.
 The list envisioned that businesses would soon come to terms with the increasing importance of corporate social media account ownership policies, and that there would be fewer such disputes.